 Open the tank and loosen the nut holding the lever to the tank.
 Typically, the nut has reverse threads and you turn it clockwise to loosen it; check the thread direction carefully before applying too much force and possibly breaking the nut.
 Loosening the nut slightly may unstick the lever.
 If not, move on to the flushing mechanism.

-Adjust the chain -- if the lever is catching on it -- by unhooking it from the lever arm and pulling the hook off the chain.
+Adjust the chain — if the lever is catching on it — by unhooking it from the lever arm and pulling the hook off the chain.
 Move the hook a few links toward the flush valve, press it back onto the chain and hook the chain back onto the lever.
 The chain should have only about 1/2 inch of slack when the lever is in its resting ("up") position.
+Note that sometimes toilet handles stick in the down position because the flapper fails to fall, so make sure the chain is not too short.

-Loosen the lock nut holding the actuator cable to the flush handle, if you have a dual-flush toilet.
+According to Fluidmaster, the problematic part on a dual-flush toilet is the nut that holds the actuator cable to the flush handle.
+Just as you would with a non-dual flush toilet, loosen the lock nut (which sits directly behind the handle on the inside of the toilet tank) by turning it clockwise since it has reverse threads.
 Try the handle, and if it works, leave the lock nut in this position.
 If not, loosen the nut until the handle operates smoothly.

 Push the buttons on the flush valve with your finger.
 If either one sticks, turn the water to the toilet off, flush the tank and remove the flush valve canister and replace it.